conduktor/conduktor-docs/docs/platform/reference/resource-reference/kafka.md

 **Topic checks:**
 - `metadata.cluster` is a valid Kafka Cluster
 - `metadata.name` must belong to the Application Instances
-- `spec.replicationFactor` and `spec.partitions` are immutable and cannot be modified once the topic is created
+- `spec.replicationFactor` and `spec.partitions` are immutable and cannot be modified once the Topic is created
 - `spec.configs` must be valid [Kafka Topic configs](https://kafka.apache.org/documentation/#topicconfigs)
 - All properties are validated against [TopicPolicies](#topic-policy) attached to the Application Instance